 About half of U.S. states have their own regulatory programs that govern workplace safety and health at both private businesses and public sector (state and local government) workplaces.
 Some adopt the federal OSHA rules, and some have stricter requirements and stronger penalties.

 Protecting employees from harm has intrinsic value.
 It’s also a smart business move.
 Violations of workplace safety and health standards can lead to both civil and criminal penalties.
-With civil penalties that can exceed $125,000 for a single violation, fines for noncompliance can reach into the millions of dollars—and that’s not including all the other potential costs of an injury, such as workers’ compensation claims, medical expenses, and productivity losses..
+With civil penalties that can exceed $145,000 for a single violation for willful or repeated violations, fines for noncompliance can reach into the millions of dollars—and that’s not including all the other potential costs of an injury, such as workers’ compensation claims, medical expenses, and productivity losses.
 Criminal penalties can result in prison time.

 OSHA’s inspection strategy focuses on the most hazardous workplaces.
 Imminent danger situations receive top priority, followed by severe injuries and illnesses, worker complaints, referrals from other agencies or organizations, targeted inspections of high-hazard industries or workplaces, and follow-up inspections to verify that employers have remedied hazards uncovered during earlier inspections.